ajlennon/factory-wireguard-server/README.md

  $ ssh fio@test-device
 ~~~

-NOTE: devices can only access the VPN server.
+NOTE: By default, devices can only access the VPN server.
 They can't see/access each other.
+Use the `--allow-device-to-device` flag to enable device-to-device communication.

 ## Debugging